Jonathan Baecker ffplayout

 How ffplayout works

-The principle behind the engine is that, with the exception of HLS output mode, that it works with two ffmpeg instances.
+The principle behind the engine is that, with the exception of the HLS output mode, it works with two ffmpeg instances.

-The first one is for preparing the input files, to unify them in every aspect.
-So when it is necessary the first ffmpeg instance can deinterlace the clip, pad it with black borders on top and bottom of left and right, change the frame rate, scale the size, add silence audio to it when audio is missing, add silence to the end when audio is to short, or add black frames to the end when the video is shorter than the audio.
+The first one is used to prepare the input files to unify them in every aspect.
+So if necessary, the first ffmpeg instance can deinterlace the clip, add black borders to the top and bottom left and right, change the frame rate, scale the size, add silence audio if there is no audio, add silence to the end if the audio is too short, or add black frames to the end if the video is shorter than the audio.
 In the engine this ffmpeg instance is called the decoder instance.

-The second ffmpeg instance is running endless, gets fed by the first instance and compress the final output.
-The output can be anything what ffmpeg supports: a stream (rtmp, srt, udp, rtc, etc.), a pipe, a file or ffplay for outputting to screen.
-In the engine this ffmpeg instance is called the encoder instance.
+The second ffmpeg instance runs endless, gets fed by the first instance and compresses the final output.
+The output can be anything ffmpeg supports: a stream (rtmp, srt, udp, rtc, etc.), a pipe, a file, or ffplay for output to screen.
+In the engine, this ffmpeg instance is called the encoder instance.

-The two instances are connected with each other through a pipe.
+The two instances are connected by a pipe.

 What ffplayout can’t do

-It’s always nice to praise functions, but ffplayout can not do everything.
-It has his limits and in general stability is more important then features.
+It’s always nice to praise features, but fflayout can’t do everything.
+It has its limits, and in general stability is more important than features.

-There is a frontend for ffplayout, but the frontend is not a full fledged program scheduling solution.
-The frontend is more made for simple controlling the engine and media storage, for sending text messages and explore the log files.
-There is a playlist creator, with some basic functions but it is not a professional scheduling program.
-The needs from users are to different to catch all of them, so it is up to you, to create your one scheduling solution.
+There is a frontend for ffplayout, but the frontend is not a full-fledged program scheduling solution.
+The frontend is more for simple control of the engine and media storage, sending text messages and exploring the log files.
+There is a playlist creator with some basic features, but it is not a professional scheduling program.
+The needs of users are too different to cover them all, so it is up to you to create your own scheduling solution.

-ffplayout can’t schedule time sequences.
-The application is made for 24/7 streaming, and not only for a specific time range.
-When you only want to stream for some hours over a day, you need to run the engine manually or with a cronjob.
-The frontend could also not control the engine properly.
+ffplayout cannot schedule time sequences.
+The application is designed for 24/7 streaming, not for a specific time period.
+If you only want to stream a few hours a day, you have to run the engine manually or with a cronjob.
+Also, the frontend could not control the engine properly.

 The Playlist